 I am a PhD candidate in American politics in the political science department at the University of Notre Dame.
-My research centers on political identity and activism as expressed through party politics in the electorate, and in party and governmental institutions.
+My research centers on political identity and activism as expressed through party politics in the electorate, and governmental institutions.

-I was born and raised Denver, CO and completed my BA in political science at the University of Oklahoma.
-In addition to my interest in party politics, I concentrate on religion and politics, political polarization, immigration, and public opinion.
+I was born and raised in Denver, CO and completed my BA in political science at the University of Oklahoma.
+In addition to my interest in party politics, my research examines religion and politics, political polarization, comparative politics, and public opinion.

 Inquiries and contact: email@example.com